-- ◆ Our view has also shifted.
-We now expect a cumulative 0.75% in cuts in 2024 and an additional 0.75% in cuts in 2025, which is 0.25% more than the previous forecast.
-Our revised projection is for rate cuts to start in Q2 (vs. Q3 previously) and for federal funds target range of 3.75-4% at the end of 2025, down from our prior forecast of a 4-4.25% range. - Michael Zervos Investment Strategy Analyst, HSBC Global Private Banking and Wealth - ◆ For equity investors, the recent rally may face a few short-term headwinds in early 2024, but the fundamentals remain quite supportive.
-We continue to believe that the prospects of lower market and policy rates next year, a much-improved earnings outlook through 2025, and the tailwinds of several secular themes should provide the impetus for better US equity market valuations in 2024.
-For fixed income investors, we remain bullish on Treasuries with a medium-to-long duration stance.
-We also favour investment grade with a focus on quality.
-We believe the US dollar will be supported during a Fed easing cycle amid a slowing global economy.
+Michael Zervos Investment Strategy Analyst, HSBC Global Private Banking and Wealth

+◆ We remain bullish on Treasuries and maintain medium-to-long duration.
+In the credit markets, we prefer investment grade with a focus on quality.
+For equity investors, the recent rally may face a few short-term headwinds, but the long-term fundamentals remain quite supportive.
+We continue to believe that the prospects of lower market and policy rates this year, a much-improved earnings outlook through 2025, and the tailwinds of several secular themes should support better US equity market valuations in 2024.
+We believe USD will be supported during a Fed easing cycle, amid a slowing global economy.